rikusen0335/rikusen0335/README.md

 I can write codes Next.js(JS/TS), Nuxt.js(TS/JS - Options API), Golang, Ruby on Rails, SpringBoot, Ktor for business level.

+I do use Terraform as AWS infrastructure, and that also means I can play with AWS.
+IaaC is a must-have thing.

 I prefer CLIs.
 Uses git only from terminal rather than VSCode or something.

 <!--